1Busayo/Quickzap/README.md

-# react-native-immediate-Quickzap
+# react-native-immediate-quickzap

 Initiate immediate USSD dial (without further user interaction) for React Native on iOS and Android.

-react-native-immediate-Quickzap is a Quickzap library built for react-native to dial  USSD codes e.g *123#
+react-native-immediate-quickzap is a Quickzap library built for react-native to dial  USSD codes e.g *123#